aws-samples/dr-with-eks-efs/README.md

 ---

 > [!NOTE]
-> You can either wait or you can open a separate terminal window and move on to configuring cross region EFS replication.
+> You can either wait for cluster creation or you can open a separate terminal window and move on to configuring cross region EFS replication.
+If you use a separate terminal then keep in mind that the variables you created in Step 1, 5 and 9 above wont be available in that new terminal.

 ---